Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Broken image path

-With that being said, let’s see how you can add title attributes in your WordPress blog or website.
+That being said, let’s see how you can add title attributes to images in your WordPress blog or website.
 Simply use the quick links below to jump to the method you want to use:

 Method 1: Adding Title Attribute to Images Using the Block Editor